 Cristina Matias Mendoza

-Legal Assistant and Interpreter
+Paralegal and Mam Interpreter

-As a member of the staff at SJC, Cristina has learned a lot about the legal process and the role of an attorney.
+As a staff member at SJC, Cristina has learned a lot about the legal process and the role of an attorney.
 She aspires to one day become an attorney herself.
 Outside of work, she spends her time at church as part of a group her family created to aid recent Guatemalan immigrants.
 By reading the Bible in Spanish and then in Mam, she supports their transition while helping them learn Spanish.

 Cristina is thankful for the family she has found at Social Justice Collaborative; for their support, knowledge, and collaboration.
 When she wakes up in the morning to go to work it doesn’t feel like work, but an opportunity to help those to whom she so closely relates.
 This is her favorite part about working at SJC.